Mets3D/botw-asset-import/README.md

 - Clean up unnecessary keyframes, to shrink the amount of data stored on disk by about half, in the case of these baked game animations.
 - Create a root bone on import as this is for some reason not imported with the .fbx files (the object is considered the root, which is dumb).
 - Change the animation of the root bone by 90 degrees on X. It's unclear to me if this is related to the previous issue, but creating the root bone with different rotation doesn't matter.
 It just imports with a constant 90 degree offset on the root bone.
+- If any scaling is applied on any animation of the armature being imported on, the children of that bone will have scale inheritance disabled.
+This results in correct looking animations.
+An example of this is animals breathing, where the upper spine bone would be scaled, which obviously shouldn't propagate to the head or front legs.

 ### How the automatic shader set-up works